Skydddoogg/soa2019_group2/service/post/README.md

         detail: 'This is an example of detail',
     }
     ```
-    Return ```201 CREATED``` with an information of created post
+    Return ```201 CREATED``` with information of created post

     Return ```401 UNAUTHORIZED``` if there is no bearer token on HTTP header

     Return ```500 INTERNAL SERVER ERROR``` with an error message if the request body is missing required key value or something went wrong on the server
 ---
-3. Update an exists post with an information from request body
+3. Update an exists post with information from request body

     __*Require valid bearer token on HTTP header before using__